As of 2014, mobile users account for over 50% of all traffic on the web. That means it’s not something you can continue to ignore.

 With Regards to Ads/Ad Revenue

-When deciding whether or not you’d like to go ahead with a mobile responsive design, I always recommend doing so if your budget allows.
+In today’s internet landscape, mobile design is no longer optional.
+For this reason we build the cost of responsive development in to every project we do.
 Even if you plan to use a mobile ad theme at the moment, if you ever change your mind and decide to remove it, you’ll have a perfect mobile responsive design ready and waiting underneath.

 Mobile Responsive Design Examples

 Please feel free to peruse the ‘responsive’ category within our portfolio for examples of responsive designs.
 We will do our best to keep this list updated with new responsive sites as well as removing ones who have switched to 3rd party mobile themes.
 You can view these sites on your desktop and mobile devices to see the differences, or, if you are limited to just a desktop computer, try dragging your browser window larger and smaller and see how the elements size and shift.